-Due to the situation concerning COVID-19, patrons visiting Special Collections must schedule an appointment at least 2 business days (see Hours of Operation) prior to the desired research day.
-Patrons must list two possible dates/times for appointments; Special Collections will try to schedule the first choice.
-Patrons will be notified of their confirmed appointment.
+Due to the situation concerning COVID-19, visitors to Special Collections must schedule an appointment at least 2 business days prior to the desired research day.

 Friday | 7:30 a.m. - 12:30 p.m.

 January 17 | CLOSED | Martin Luther King Jr. Day